You In French: How To Choose Between Tu vs. Vous

 Te or t’ as a direct and indirect object pronoun

-Both te and t’ are direct and indirect object pronouns and are used to mean to you and at you.
+Both te and t’ are direct and indirect object pronouns and are used to mean “to you” and “at you”.
 This page covers object pronouns in depth.

-• Je te réponds.
 I answer you. (example of indirect object pronoun).

 In the context of object pronouns (to you, at you), vous is used.
 In this grammatical situation vous is not a personal pronoun but an object pronoun.

-Two quick examples:
+Two examples:

-• Je vous regarde.
 I look at you.

-• Je vous réponds.
-I answer you.
+Je vous réponds.

 Toi and vous as stressed pronouns